pulp/pulp-2to3-migration/docs/workflows.rst

     }

-3. For listing the mapping for Pulp 2 to Pulp 3
+3. List the mapping for Pulp 2 and Pulp 3 repositories if needed.

 .. code:: bash